fisher-alice/johnny-five-wiki/Accelerometer.md

 // - specify the MMA7361 controller
 // - optionally, specify the sleepPin
 // - optionally, set it to auto-calibrate
 // - optionally, set the zeroV values.
-This can be done when retrieving them after an autoCalibrate var accelerometer = new five.Accelerometer({
+//    This can be done when retrieving them
+//    after an autoCalibrate
+var accelerometer = new five.Accelerometer({
     controller: "MMA7361",
     pins: ["A0", "A1", "A2"],
     sleepPin: 13,
     autoCalibrate: true,
-    zeroV: [320, 365, 295] // override the zeroV values if you know what they are from a previous autoCalibrate });
+    // override the zeroV values if you know what
+    // they are from a previous autoCalibrate
+    zeroV: [320, 365, 295]
+  });
 ```